-Warmer, wetter winters would stress Portland's existing systems for managing stormwater runoff and urban flooding.
-More rain falling in winter would likely increase the incidence of landslides, particularly following prolonged periods of precipitation that happen when the soil is already saturated with water.
-With more rain, the groundwater may not have time to drain and large deep landslides may occur.
+More intense rain events would stress Portland's existing systems for managing stormwater runoff and urban flooding.
+More rain falling in winter would likely increase the incidence of landslides, particularly following prolonged periods of precipitation when the soil is already saturated with water.
+With more intense rain events, the groundwater may not have time to drain and large deep landslides may occur.

-Increases in winter precipitation amounts may also have far-reaching local impacts including economic, social and environmental impacts from flooding similar to what Portland has experienced in the past.
-These impacts include water damage to homes and businesses as well as roads, railroad tracks located within the floodplain, levees, bridges and culverts.
+Increased flooding in the winter may also have far-reaching local impacts on economic, social and environmental systems.
+These impacts include water damage to homes and businesses, as well as roads, railroad tracks located within the potentially expanded floodplain, levees, bridges and culverts.
 Additional costs due to emergency response, business closures, lost productivity and cleanup costs can be expected.